We in Games Finland Mentorship Program

 Match introductions and instructions on next steps will be sent to matched mentors and mentees via e-mail

-Mentor-mentee pairs will have a minimum of 3 sessions
+Mentor-mentee pairs will have a minimum of 4 sessions together

 What is the Mentorship Program?

-The We in Games Finland Mentorship Program aims to support our members’ professional development by offering a lightly structured program that carefully pairs the members looking for mentorships with volunteer mentors from the games industry.
+The We in Games Finland Mentorship Program aims to support our members’ professional development by offering a lightly structured Mentorship program, organized once a year.

 If you’re someone who’s about to take the mentor’s role for the first time in their career, we offer training, materials and support to get you started!